mdsriram/LyricalVideo/README.md

    2. Click on the "Windows" logo and download a build from one of the provided links (e.g., "Windows builds by BtbN").
 - Extract the files
   Extract the downloaded ZIP file to a directory of your choice (e.g., C:\ffmpeg).
-- Add FFmpeg to System PATH:
+- Add FFmpeg to System PATH
   1. Open the Start Menu and search for "Environment Variables".
   2. Click on "Edit the system environment variables".
   3. In the System Properties window, click on "Environment Variables".